 If this resonates with you, you’re not alone—and it’s not a reflection of your worth.
 These kinds of unclear dynamics are increasingly common, and they often reveal more about someone’s emotional readiness than their calendar.

-If you’re left guessing about where you stand, that’s already your answer.
+If you’re left guessing where you stand, that’s already data.
+Consistent emotional connection feels grounding—not confusing.

-You’re here to connect with someone who’s emotionally present, self-aware, and actually ready for the kind of relationship you're building.
-The more you trust your gut, the easier it becomes to stop over-explaining other people’s behavior—and instead, start protecting your peace.
+You’re here to connect with someone who’s emotionally present, self-aware, and available for the kind of relationship you’re ready for.
+The more you trust your gut, the less time you’ll spend overanalyzing other people’s avoidance—and the more time you’ll spend cultivating relationships rooted in mutuality.

 If you’re ready to break patterns, build clarity, and feel seen— Book a free consultation or schedule your first session today!